Pure Leaf Tea To Give Parents Of Children Born On The Royal Baby’s Birthday Special Treatment

 New mom Meghan Markle also likes to drink tea.
 Before she gave birth, she invited her make-up artist, Daniel Martin, over for some afternoon tea in January, The Daily Mail reported.
 The get-together was reportedly an “intimate catch-up” at Kensington Palace while he was spending time in London.

 What did they drink and eat?
-They reportedly enjoyed black tea, Sandringham coffee truffles and avocado slices served on toast.
+They reportedly enjoyed black tea, Sandringham coffee truffles, and avocado slices served on toast.

-Martin, who did Markle’s make-up on her wedding day, shared an image from the date on Instagram.
+Martin, who did Markle’s makeup on her wedding day, shared an image from the date on Instagram.
 He referenced Markle’s now-defunct lifestyle blog, The Tig.

 Pure Leaf Tea giving $10,000 to newborn who shares royal baby's birthday https://t.co/w06iah8IpW